 Whatever you do, invest in the best grooming tools you can afford to take care of your Pom's beautiful coat.

-One major fact about Pomeranian care to take to heart, is that Poms are constant shedders.
 If you're not thrilled about dog hair everywhere but still love the Pom, you can opt to step up the grooming routine when shedding is at its heaviest.
 In any event, to keep the skin and coat in good condition, daily brushing is recommended.
-By keeping the dead hair removed, you will not only be helping to prevent mats, but also lessen the hair around your home.

 On average, every 4-6 weeks, the Pom should have his eyes, ears and nails inspected for cleaning and trimming respectively.